WhoAreYou1329/Semyaware-hub/README.md

-JOIN OUR DISCORD SERVER WITH THIS LING: https://discord.gg/sDSAMQQ67m
+JOIN OUR DISCORD SERVER WITH THIS LINK: https://discord.gg/sDSAMQQ67m

+(paid keys soon)